In-patient luxury rehab center in Thailand

 What are the characteristics of Intermittent explosive disorder?

 Characteristics of intermittent explosive disorder revolve around failure to control aggressive impulses.
-The main characteristics of intermittent explosive disorder are listed below.
+The DSM 5 of the American Psychiatric Association describes the main characteristics associated with intermittent explosive disorder which are listed below.

 • Verbal or physical aggression: toward people, animals, and property for three months.
 In this case, physical aggression doesn’t cause physical assault, damage, destruction of property, or injury to people and animals.